A Londoner born and bred, I never tire of the city’s iconic sights.

 Houses of Parliament & Big Ben

-There are few more iconic London landmarks than the Palace of Westminster, better known as the Houses of Parliament.
-The centre of political life and power in the UK, the Palace of Westminster has a rich history spanning over 900 years and has been the stage for high drama.
+There are few more iconic London landmarks or beautiful buildings than the Palace of Westminster, better known as the Houses of Parliament.
+As the meeting place of the British Government and the centre of political life and power in the UK, the Palace of Westminster has a rich history spanning over 900 years and has been the stage for high drama.

 Sitting on the north bank of the Thames, across the river from the London Eye, the building we see today is Victorian Gothic Revival in all its pointy perfection.
 For this we can thank Sir Charles Barry – he was also responsible for Highclere Castle where Downton Abbey is filmed – who was ably assisted by Augustus Pugin, better known for designing churches, including St. Mary’s Cathedral in Newcastle.

 Book a free, guided virtual tour of the Palace of Westminster here.

 I do miss the stately dongs of Big Ben, which is currently encased in scaffolding thanks to ongoing restoration work.
 It has been silenced until 2021.

 Closest Tube station to the Houses of Parliament & Big Ben: Westminster

 Across Parliament Square from the Palace of Westminster is Westminster Abbey.
 Together with St Margaret’s Church, this has been denoted a UNESCO World Heritage site.

 Founded by Benedictine monks in 960AD, this Gothic masterpiece is steeped in English history.
 World-famous as the final resting place of 17 English monarchs, it also houses the tombs of writers, artists, scientists, and political leaders, including Rudyard Kipling, Sir Isaac Newton, Charles Dickens, Neville Chamberlain and Stephen Hawking.